madeofpendletonwool/PinePods/README.md

 - [ ] Chapter Image Support
 - [ ] Link Sharing to a podcast to share and allow people to listen to that episode on the server without logging in
 - [ ] Side load audio from the web
-- [ ] Custom Podcast Start Position
+- [x] Custom Podcast Start and End Position

 ### Clients to support